leahmpring/githubportfolio/Database/README.md

 	);
 ');
 ```
-<br>To confirm the creation of the database, a list of table names and row counts is output by the following code as shown below:
+To confirm the creation of the database, the below list of table names and row counts is output by the following code:
 ```SQL
 SET NOCOUNT ON
 SELECT 'Customer' AS "Table",	COUNT(*) AS "Rows"	FROM Customer			UNION